georgiee/angular-workshop-skipbo/docs/theory/01-modules.md

   <other-app-root></other-app-root>
 </body>
 ```

+You can access all root elements with `getAllAngularRootElements()` in the console

 ## Module 6: Schema
 Have you ever used this part of NgModules ?
 Probably if you tinkered around with Angular Elements or if you have some advanced tests.